Knife Care

 All of my hand-forged knives are completely one of a kind, meticulously made from high quality knife steels and handle materials.

 Carbon steels: With time and use the steel will naturally develop a unique patina (a darkened oxide later) that will help to protect the blade and prevent rust and oxidation.
 This process can be accelerated by cutting certain fruits and vegetables, especially acidic varieties like citrus.
-While proper maintenance should prevent any formation of undesirable corrosion or rust, In the case that your blade does get a little rust on it, no need to panic!
-It can easily be rubbed off with a scotch brite pad and a little bit of oil.
+While proper maintenance should prevent any formation of undesirable corrosion or rust, In the case that your blade does get a little rust on it, no need to panic – it can easily be rubbed off with a scotch brite pad and a little bit of oil.

 Stainless steels: The stainless steels I use are quite resilient to patina or rusting, but still should never be left to soak in water, as this can potentially damage the wooden handle.
 As is the case with any high end cutlery - never put it in the dishwasher.
 Stainless knives should still be lightly washed after use and stored in a knife block, wall rack, saya or thick canvas/leather roll.